adamhsparks/epicrop/README.md

 Alternatively, you can supply your own weather data for any time period as long as it fits the model’s requirements.

-*epicrop* is not yet on CRAN.
+{epicrop} is not yet on CRAN.
 You can install it this way.

 ``` r
 if (!require("remotes"))